tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * In this demo, we will verify if there is any correlation between ice cream sales and drowning incidents.

-* We will start this demo by reading the ice cream sales and the data of the drowning incident into two DataFrames and setting the `Month` column as the index.
+* We will start this demo by reading the ice cream sales data and the drowning incident data into two DataFrames and setting the `Month` column as the index.

   ![correlation_data](Images/correlation_data.png)